 Repeated Violations - A prior disciplinary record is not relevant in determining responsibility for a code violation; however, once a student is found responsible for a violation, such history is relevant in determining appropriate sanctions.
 In the case of repeated violations involving the same or similar type of behavior, a student may receive more severe sanctions than s/he otherwise would receive.
-In the case of multiple violations involving different or dissimilar types of behavior, a student may receive more severe sanctions than s/he otherwise would receive.
+In the case of multiple violations involving different or dissimilar types of behavior, a student may receive sanctions than s/he otherwise, a student may receive more severe sanctions than s/he otherwise would receive.